Frequently Asked Questions

 What can I do to improve my application?

 - GPA: Science GPA, based on KSU CVM’s prerequisites is one of the initial evaluations performed on applications.
 Applicants who have grades below a B on any science course are encouraged to repeat courses to improve the science GPA.
+Taking a higher level course with the same prefix and topic can be used to replace a lower level/lower grade course rather than retaking the same course to average grades.

 - Veterinary Experiences: Applicants are encouraged to continue to build on the number of veterinary experience hours and the quality of those experiences.
 Multiple types of experiences are encouraged to broaden the applicant’s knowledge of the veterinary profession.